Countering Fraud, Bribery and Corruption in the NHS

 Fraud is wrongful or criminal deception intended to result in financial or personal gain.

 Why is fraud an issue for the NHS?

 Fraud costs the tax payer billions of pounds each year.
 The NHS share of this is likely to run into at least hundreds of millions of pounds.
-As we all know the NHS is in financial trouble, saving money lost through fraud is important as its money that can be used for patient services.
+As we all know the NHS is in financial difficulty, saving money lost through fraud is important as it is money that can be used for patient services and staff costs.